 Young People and Gambling in the UK: 2019 Participation Rates, Betting Activities, Attitudes, and Prevention

 With a population of 67.6 million and a gross domestic product of $2.8 trillion in 2018, Great Britain has a flourishing, market-oriented economy.
 It makes sense for such a developed country to boast one of the largest gambling industries on a global scale.
-The sector was worth the hefty £14.5 billion in 2018 alone.
+The sector was worth a hefty £14.5 billion in 2018 alone.

 Gambling is widespread in the country, with Brits betting on everything from table games and lotteries to slot machines and bingo.
-Great Britain is also a nation of keen sports bettors, boasting over 8,400 landbased bookmaking shops on its territory.
+Great Britain is also a nation of keen sports bettors, boasting over 8,400 land-based bookmaking shops on its territory.

-The industry falls under the oversight of the local watchdog, the UK Gambling Commission (UKGC), which does everything within its means to minimize gambling-related harm, especially where the young population is concerned.
+The industry falls under the oversight of the local watchdog, the UK Gambling Commission (UKGC), which does everything within its means to minimise gambling-related harm, especially where the young population is concerned.
 In October, the regulator published the results of its latest survey that tackled the gambling trends among children and teenagers in 2019.

 UKGC Reports a Decline in Youth Gambling Participation for 2019

-In turn, this year’s results indicated a massive drop in participation compared to 2011, when as many as 23% of the young respondents from this age group confirmed they have spent money on gambling.
+In turn, this year’s results indicated a massive drop in participation compared to 2011, when as many as 23% of the young respondents from this age group confirmed they had spent money on gambling.

 What Gambling Activities Have Young Brits Participated in?

-The UKGC survey also explored what forms of gambling the young population participates in.
+The UKGC survey also explored what forms of gambling the young population participated in.
 It was established that the average gambling spend of minors within this age group was £17, with an average weekly allowance of £26.

 Gambling in the Context of Other Detrimental Activities